 Where can I find more information about Jynneos vaccine?

-- Recommendations on the HIV-related use of Jynneos, from the CDC webpage Clinical Considerations for Treatment and Prophylaxis of Monkeypox Virus Infection in People with HIV.
+- CDC webpage Clinical Considerations for Treatment and Prophylaxis of Mpox Infection in People Who are Immunocompromised.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (suspension).
 The Patient Counseling Information section of the label includes information for people receiving Jynneos.

 - Smallpox/Monkeypox (Jynneos) Vaccine Information Statement (VIS) available from the CDC.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for smallpox/mpox vaccine available from MedlinePlus.